 In the last instruction, I instructed you generally on the credibility of witnesses.
 I now instruct you further on how the credibility of a witness may be "impeached" and how you may treat certain evidence.
+A witness may be discredited or impeached by:

-A witness may be discredited or impeached by contradictory evidence; by a showing that the witness testified falsely concerning a material matter; or by evidence that at some other time the witness said or did something, or failed to say or do something, that is inconsistent with the witness' trial testimony.
-If earlier statements of a witness were admitted into evidence, they were not admitted to prove that the contents of those statements were true.
-Instead, you may consider those earlier statements only to determine whether you think they are consistent or inconsistent with the trial testimony of the witness and therefore, whether they affect the credibility of that witness.
+- Contradictory evidence; - A showing that the witness testified falsely concerning a material matter; or - Evidence that at some other time the witness said or did something or failed to say or do something, that is inconsistent with the witness' trial testimony.

+You may consider a witness discredited or impeached for other reasons as well.
 If you believe a witness has been discredited or impeached, it is your exclusive right to give that witness' testimony whatever weight you think it deserves.